 - Parent/Guardian Orientation information will soon be available.
-On Friday, August 30, 2013, while your daughter will be busy with her orientation, we have designed some special sessions for you to attend where you will have the opportunity to ask questions of the university's officers, members of the staff, and members of the Parents Council.
+While your daughter will be busy with her orientation, we have designed some special sessions for you to attend where you will have the opportunity to ask questions of the university's officers, members of the staff, and members of the Parents Council.

 - Additional helpful information for parents of new students can be found under the links to the Hollins Bookshop, Hollins Fund, a downloadable Campus Map, and an email link to ask questions of the Parents Council.